 We have been working closely with health and social care partners across Birmingham and Solihull to develop a Shared Care Record.
 This is a confidential electronic system that allows local health and social care professionals to see residents’ information, where it’s needed for their care.

-On 14 December 2021 we started using the Shared Care Record and are now sharing Adult Care and Support data with partners.
+On 14 December 2021 we started using the Shared Care Record and are now sharing Adult Social Care data with partners.
 Our ability to view data from other partners will follow later.

 This affects people who receive care and support services from Solihull Council and who consent to their data being shared.
 Please read on for more information.

-How does this benefit people who use Adult Care and Support services?
+How does this benefit people who use Adult Social Care services?

 The Shared Care Record brings together a summary of key information which has been agreed as the most important elements of health and care information from each organisation’s information recording system.